continuous-dems/workshop-coastal-coupling-2026/02-schedule.md

 All times are Eastern.

-**2:00–2:10 p.m. — Welcome and getting started**
+**2:00–2:15 p.m. — Welcome and getting started**
-Introductions, JupyterHub setup, and confirmation that the workshop tools are ready.
+Introductions, JupyterHub setup, and confirmation that the workshop tools and data are ready.

-**2:10–2:30 p.m. — Build the Newport DEM**
+**2:15–2:30 p.m. — Build the Newport DEM**
 Define the Newport study area, inspect the national coastal data recipe, find local topobathymetric lidar in NOAA Digital Coast DAV, and launch the DEM build.

 **2:30–2:50 p.m. — Inside the workflow**